MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-03.md

 There are a number of TODO items in `movieHelpers.js` Each TODO corresponds to a requirement, which I'll repeat here as well.

-- [ ] An array of movie details, created from `movie-details.json` is present in `movieHelpers.js`.
+- [ ] An array of movie details, created from `movie-details.json` is present.

-- [ ] An array of credits, created from `credits.json` is present in `movieHelpers.js`.
+- [ ] An array of credits, created from `credits.json` is present.

-- [ ] An array of keywords, created from `keywords.json` is present in `movieHelpers.js`.
+- [ ] An array of keywords, created from `keywords.json` is present.

+- [ ] A variable holding the details of the movie you choose to display is present.

+- [ ] A variable holding the credits of the movie you choose to display is present.

+- [ ] A variable holding the keywords of the movie you choose to display is present.

+- [ ] A constructor function called `Movie` is present that has the behaviour described in the associated TODO.

 #### Notes

+- _Fair warning: the code you write here will also need to change going forward.
+Don't get too emotionally attached to it.
+If it helps, remember that when you're coding, you're not just producing code - you're also building experience, which is infinitely more valuable._

 ---

 ### RS3.
 Visual Design Requirements

-- [ ] [25] The `details.html` page has a reasonable layout with no glaring issues at Laptop L size.

-- [ ] [26] The `details.html` page has a reasonable layout with no glaring issues at Mobile L size.

-- [ ] [27] The visual design is portfolio-level quality.
-I'll be looking for generous use of whitespace, alignment of items, contrast of text in size and weight, good use of color (including accents), non-distorted images, etc.
+The visual design of the `details.html` page will be evaluated at **both** Mobile L and Laptop L size in a Chrome browser.

+#### Unacceptable Visual Design

+- [ ] [ ] The overall impression of the page is "what the...???".
+Issues are numerous and glaring.
+You wouldn't show this to a potential employer or client.

+#### Fair Visual Design

+- [ ] [ ] The overall impression of the page is "OK" - it's basically a reproduction of the illustrations shown in the pdf and gives the impression that the visual design was not given much attention.
+It's not hard to find issues with the design, but they're not show-stoppers.
+You'd be a bit hesitant showing this to a potential employer or client.

+#### Good Visual Design

+- [ ] [ ] The overall impression of the page is "hey, that's good!" - it deviates occasionally and reasonably from the illustrations shown in the pdf and gives the impression that the visual design was given some thought and attention.
+While there are a few areas that obviously need a bit of attention, you'd probably be pretty confident showing this to a potential employer or client.

-#### Notes
+#### Excellent Visual Design

-- _I'll evaluate [xxx] as being one of Fair, Good, or Excellent.
-This will be purely a subjective thing, I'm afraid.
-If the level of [27] is not considered at least Fair, that requirement will be considered unmet._
-- _Simply following the illustrations in the pdf will get you a Fair at best._

----

-## Teamwork

-### Communication

-### Trello

-### GitHub Habits
+- [ ] [ ] The overall impression of the page is "wow" - it deviates frequently and thoughtfully from the illustrations shown in the pdf and gives the impression that the visual design was a focus of attention.
+It's difficult if not impossible to find issue with the page and any such issues are quibbles.
+You would show this to a potential employer or client with no hesitation whatsoever.